hicsail/noise-score/README.md

 1. Follow the prompts on the console.
 Once finished you follow the instructions below.

+    Note: The email and password you set up as the root user is what will be used to view the data in the backend.

 ## Android
 ### Requirements
 1. Android Studio